-7: MONITORING PROVIDER APPEALS (Source: MHP) Reviews provider appeals submitted to the utilization management department.
-Evaluates the provider appeals process for efficiency and effectiveness.
-Makes recommendations based on group findings and review of provider appeals that ensures equity and fairness in due process.
+7: MONITORING PROVIDER APPEALS (Source: MHP)

+- Reviews provider appeals submitted to the utilization management department. - Evaluates the provider appeals process for efficiency and effectiveness. - Makes recommendations based on group findings and review of provider appeals that ensures equity and fairness in due process.

 Objective 7 To conduct performance monitoring activities which review provider appeals and concerns on an ongoing basis as an indicator of the effectiveness of the provider appeal resolution process.
 Goal 7 To provide an effective means of identifying, resolving and preventing the recurrence of provider concerns/appeals with the MHP's authorization and other processes.
 To continue to use this information to identify and prioritize areas for improving the processes of providing care.
-Responsible Partners Quality Services; Utilization Management (UM); Managed Care QIC Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include Provider appeal log and provider appeal summaries.
+Responsible Partners Quality Services; Utilization Management; Managed Care QIC Evaluation Methods/Tool(s) Mechanisms for monitoring services and activities include Provider appeal log and provider appeal summaries.

-FY 2018/2019 Evaluation BHRS identifies, resolves and works towards preventing the recurrence of provider concerns/appeals on an ongoing basis by providing immediate feedback to providers, conducting chart reviews, providing DHCS's documentation training to providers, creating a list of common denial reasons which references the DHCS documentation training, and providing concurrent review expectations.
-Appeals are processed and tracked.
-There was no significant decrease in the number of appeals processed for FY18-19 (492) and the previous FY 17/18 (493).
-BHRS continues to focus on preventing the recurrence of provider concerns/appeals and hopes to see a decrease of provider appeals in FY 19-20.
+FY 2019/2020 Evaluation BHRS identifies, resolves and works towards preventing the recurrence of provider concerns/appeals on an ongoing basis by providing immediate feedback to providers, conducting chart reviews, providing DHCS's documentation training to providers, creating a list of common denial reasons which references the DHCS documentation training, and providing concurrent review expectations.
+Appeals are processed and tracked within the regulatory timeframes.
+There was an increase in the number of appeals processed for FY19-20 (540) from previous FY 18-19 (492).
+This increase may have been due to stopping concurrent review in the last 3 months of the FY.
+This occurred due to COVID-19 pandemic and staff working remotely.
 Recommendations BHRS will continue to conduct performance monitoring activities which review provider appeals and concerns on an ongoing basis as an indicator of the effectiveness of the provider appeal resolution process.